smaroukis/shared-learning-arduino/Object Oriented Programming.md

 Single leading underscores are usually used for defining _internal_ or _private_ attributes of a class, they shouldn't need to be accessed from outside the class.
 Commonly they are used for internal calculations done by that classes member functions.

-> We can (and should) make our member variables private, since we use the relevant constructors to initialize them, and use a public accessor to get the values.^[https://www.learncpp.com/cpp-tutorial/constructors-and-initialization-of-derived-classes/]
+> We can (and should) make our member variables private, since we use the relevant constructors to initialize them, and use a public accessor to get the values. https://www.learncpp.com/cpp-tutorial/constructors-and-initialization-of-derived-classes/

 **Create Classes**